ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 ## Creating the Skeleton of Our Streamlit App
-As we can see here, it's relatively easy to create our first streamlit application.
+As we can see, it's relatively easy to create our first streamlit application.
 But I wanted to explore how to display and interact with data in an application.
 So I created a python file and imported pandas and streamlit and ran my application using `streamlit run my_app.py`.
 Below is the code I ran:

 ```python
 import streamlit as st